dotaheor/unify-Go-builtin-and-custom-generics/README.md

 The literal representations of directional channel types are also builtin generic privileges.

-Operator function generics are also builtin generic privileges.
+Operator function/method are also builtin generic privileges.

 (BTW, can we make `map` and `chan` become non-keywords for better consistency?)